jesperkristensen/forcecmd/README.md

 Use `forcecmd retrieve --verbose` to see what values are available to customize, or to debug issues finding the right password.

+Use `forcecmd retrieve --netlog` to print every minute detail about all Salesforce API requests made.

 Upon completion the tool will typically print a number of messages from the Metadata API indicating problems.
 This is normal.
 If the status is Succeeded, you can ignore the messages.

 ## Deploy changes